 - Click on "Join Video Call" from your appointment email reminder, or

 - Click "Join Video" in the Upcoming Appointments section in the patient portal.

 Are there limitations for where I can be during a phone or video session?

 Yes.
 Many states require a psychologist to be licensed in the state you, the patient, are physically located during a telehealth session.
-I am licensed to practice in DC, Maryland, and Virginia which means I can provide you services via phone or video when you are physically located in DC, Maryland, or Virginia during that telehealth session.
+My licenses allow me to practice in Maryland, Virginia, DC, Pennsylvania, New Jersey, Delaware, West Virginia, and any of the 30+ PSYPACT participating states which means I can provide you services via phone or video when you are physically located in any of those states during a telehealth session.